VatanaChhorn/Vapeo/terms-and-service.md

 - The App is not designed for emergency health situations
 - If you experience health emergencies, contact emergency services immediately

-## 9. Premium Features (Future)
+## 9. Premium Features and Subscription

-### 9.1 Potential Premium Services
+### 9.1 Premium Subscription
-- We may introduce premium features in the future
+- We offer premium features through a subscription service
+- **Pricing**: $9.99 USD per month with a 7-day free trial
-- Premium features may include unlimited AI analyses and additional insights
+- Premium features include unlimited AI analyses and additional insights
-- Pricing and terms for premium features will be communicated separately
+- Subscription automatically renews unless cancelled at least 24 hours before the current period ends

-### 9.2 Payment Terms
+### 9.2 Free Trial Terms
+- New subscribers receive a 7-day free trial period
+- You can cancel anytime during the trial period without charge
+- If you don't cancel before the trial ends, you will be charged the monthly subscription fee
+- Free trial is available once per Apple ID

+### 9.3 Payment and Billing
-- All payments for premium features will be processed through Apple's App Store
+- All payments are processed through Apple's App Store
-- Subscriptions will be governed by Apple's Terms of Service
+- Subscriptions are governed by Apple's Terms of Service
 - We do not store your payment information
+- Subscription management (including cancellation) is handled through your Apple ID account settings

+### 9.4 Subscription Management
+- We use RevenueCat to manage subscription validation and premium feature access
+- RevenueCat processes subscription status and receipt validation
+- No personal payment information is shared with RevenueCat

+### 9.5 Refunds
+- Refund requests are subject to Apple's App Store refund policy
+- We do not process refunds directly
+- Contact Apple Support for refund requests

 ## 10. Intellectual Property